fenderq/monstermash/README.md

 # monstermash
-A program to generate a fixed password list from a file and password.
+A program to generate a fixed password list from a file and master password.

 ## Password Details:
 - 100bits of [entropy](https://en.wikipedia.org/wiki/Password_strength) per password